dartmouth-dltg/aspace_content_warnings/README.md

 ## Using the Plugin

+The plugin adds a new sub record to Accessions, Resources, Archival Objects, and Digital Objects.
+The new sub record allows staff users to select a type of offensive content and optionally a clarifying description of why the tag has been applied.
+Any number of tags can be applied.

+If an object has been tagged directly, the plugin adds new data to the accordion section in the PUI which lists out the tags applied and the custom  description if added.
+A generic description is applied if no custom description is available.

+In addition, the plugin adds warning tags just under the title of the object which, when clicked, will open the accordion section and scroll to the offensive content section.

+If an object has not been tagged directly, the plugin checks to see if any ancestors have had any tags applied and adds a set of inherited warning tags just under the title of the object prefixed with text indicating where the tag(s) where inherited from.

+Example: `Applied at the Series level: {TAG}`

+The PDF exports have also been modified to include the directly applied tags.

 ## Reports

+The plugin adds an additional report that gathers information about the offensive tags applied.
+The report includes the tag and any associated primary type (resource, accession, archival object, and digital object).

 ## PUI Note

 This plugin overrides

+    /public/views/pdf/_resource.html.erb
+    /public/views/pdf/_archival_object.html.erb
+    /public/views/shared/_record_innards.html.erb

 If you are using other plugins which override the same files, you will need to reconcile them.